ayushsahu1999/NN_from_scratch/README.md

 ##### 2. Sigmoid activation function
 ![](images/sigmoid.png)

+It scales the values between 0 and 1.
 It is commonly used in the output layer of neural network if we want our neural network model to classify between two objects(0 and 1)

 ![](images/sig_func.PNG)

 ##### 3. Tanh activation function
 ![](images/tanh.png)

+It is known as hyperbolic tangent function.
+It is a non-linear activation function used in the activations of hidden layers.
+It scales the values between 1 and -1.

+##### Difference between Sigmoid and Tanh Activation Function.
+You may think that sigmoid and tanh functions are very similar.
+They are very much similar but the main difference between them is **sigmoid** function scales the values between 0 and 1 whereas **tanh** function scales the values between -1 and 1.

+##### Which to choose between Sigmoid and Tanh?
+You may ask which activation function to choose between the two functions.
+Generally, always **tanh** function outperforms the **sigmoid** function because in **tanh** function, the *mean* of activations that come out of hidden layers are closer to 0 which is a good thing.
+So, always **tanh** functions are prefered.
+There is only one case when **sigmoid** function is preferred over **tanh** function is when we are at output layer and doing binary classification.
+Otherwise, always *tanh* is used.
+Although, there is no such rule.

 ##### 4. ReLU activation function
 ![](images/relu.png)